-In the late 1990s / early 2000s, the Central Marina service area and the Ord Community service areas interconnected their water systems to meet peak demands and improve overall services.
+On July 20, 2007, the State granted the District's request to interconnect the Central Marina water system and the Ord Community water system to meet peak demands and improve overall services.
+Today the District's combined groundwater production wells consists of seven active wells located within the Monterey Subbasin of the Salinas Valley Groundwater Basin.
 Together the combined systems now serve a population of over 38,000 residents.
-The Marina and Ord service areas are maintained as separate operations, with separate financial records, accounts, and capital improvement programs (CIP).
-Between the two service areas there are five "Cost Centers": Marina Water, Ord Water, Marina Sewer, Ord Sewer and Recycled Water1.
+The Marina and Ord service areas are maintained as separate service areas, with separate financial records, accounts, and capital improvement programs (CIP).
+Between the two service areas there are six "Cost Centers": Marina Water, Ord Water, Marina Sewer, Ord Sewer, Recycled Water and the Groundwater Sustainability Agency (GSA).

-Marina Water's water supply consists of three deep groundwater wells located in the Salinas Valley Groundwater Basin.
-Water is treated at each well site for disinfection and in some cases to remove hydrogen sulfide.
-Marina Water delivers about 550,000 hundred cubic feet (HCF2) per year to its 4,050 customer accounts.
+Marina Water is treated at each well site for disinfection and in some cases to remove hydrogen sulfide.
+Marina Water delivers about 550,000 hundred cubic feet (HCF) per year to its 4,050 customer accounts.
 Marina Sewer currently serves over 3,800 accounts totaling nearly 7,500 equivalent dwelling units (EDUs).

-1 MCWD has a sixth Cost Center (the Groundwater Sustainability Agency (GSA) Cost Center) that is outside of the scope of this study.
+&lt;sup>1 The GSA Cost Center is outside of the scope of this study.

-2 One HCF is equal to 748 gallons.
+&lt;sup>2 One HCF is equal to 748 gallons

-Ord Water's water supply consists of three deep groundwater wells located in the shallower aquifers of the Salinas Valley Groundwater Basin.
-Groundwater from these wells is also disinfected to provide the community with healthy and safe drinking water.
+Ord Water is also disinfected to provide the community with healthy and safe drinking water.
 Ord Water delivers over 650,000 HCF per year to its 6,260 customer accounts.

 Ord Sewer currently serves over 6,000 accounts totaling nearly 8,400 EDUs.

-Altogether, the District conveys an average of approximately 2 million gallons per day (MGD) of sewage to Monterey One Water (M1W) for treatment.
-The District has an agreement with M1W to take delivery of up to 1,427-acre feet (AF) of produced recycled water per year.
-The agreement includes a cost sharing arrangement for operations and maintenance (O&M) costs, annual renewal reserve requirements, and debt service.
-The District operates and maintains a transmission system for the recycled water, for which they incur ongoing O&M costs and debt service.
+Altogether, the District conveys an average of approximately 2 million gallons per day (MGD) of sewage combined from both service areas to Monterey One Water (M1W) for treatment.
+The District is currently taking delivery of up to 600-acre feet (AF) of produced advanced treated water per year and has rights to an additional 827 AF per year of advanced treated water, for a total of 1,427 AF per year.
+The agreement with Monterey One Water includes a cost sharing arrangement for operations and maintenance (O&M) costs, annual renewal reserve requirements, and debt service.
+The District operates and maintains a transmission system and tank storage for the advanced treated water, for which they incur ongoing O&M costs and debt service.
 A portion of these costs is reimbursed by M1W.
-The District also operates a local distribution system to serve its retail customers, which is the sole responsibility of the District.